 Contact Form: Complaints about other providers Ofsted inspects

 0300 123 4666

 Please contact your local council or call local police on 101 if you're worried about a child who is at risk of being harmed.
 If the child is in immediate danger, call police on 999.

 Our helpline is open from 8am to 6pm (Monday to Friday).If you have difficulties hearing or speaking on the phone, you can use the Next Generation Text Service.

-Contact Form: Early years providers: make a notification to Ofsted
+Contact Form: Early years providers: tell Ofsted about an incident

-Contact Form: Social care providers: make a notification to Ofsted
+Contact Form: Social care providers: tell Ofsted about an incident

 Read about the types of information we routinely publish in our Publication scheme.
 Our Personal information charter explains how we treat your personal information.
 Read our policy on Social media use.